 IMF downgrades Poland's GDP growth forecast

-The International Monetary Fund (IMF) has lowered Poland's Gross Domestic Product (GDP) growth forecasts for this year and next.
+The International Monetary Fund (IMF) has lowered Poland's GDP growth forecasts for this year and next year.

-According to the IMF's World Economic Outlook report published on Monday, Poland's GDP is currently expected to grow by 0.3 percent in 2023, down from 0.5 percent predicted in the previous report issued in October.
+According to the latest IMF's World Economic Outlook report, published on Tuesday, Poland's GDP is currently expected to grow 3.8 percent in 2022 and 0.5 percent in 2023, down by 0.7 pp against prior 2022 forecast and down by 1.5 pp against previous expectations for 2023.